Nursing Home Recreates Communist East Germany For Dementia Patients

 She said while she lauds what the Dresden nursing home is doing, she opposes segregating dementia patients.
 She prefers expanding mixed-model retirement communities that keep people with early and middle-stage dementia together with seniors who are healthier.

-For example, Holthoff-Detto said: "A lot of people with dementia are very good in singing and remembering the lines and having a wonderful voice and in everyday life they're not even able to really prepare breakfast for themselves, and when they are seen by people without dementia in their capacities in music, they get a very different relationship to those people."
+For example, Holthoff-Detto said: "A lot of people with dementia are very good in singing and remembering the lines and having a wonderful voice. and in everyday life they're not even able to really prepare breakfast for themselves, and when they are seen by people without dementia in their capacities in music, they get a very different relationship to those people."

 She added that symbiosis benefits not only the seniors with dementia, but those who are healthy.